near/queryapi/README.md

 Closely related to the project but excluded from the workspace for different reasons crates.

-- *draft* `queue-handler` is an AWS lambda function (Rust-lang) that listens to the events in main AWS SQS queue for alertexer.
+- `queue-handler` is an AWS lambda function (Rust-lang) that listens to the events in main AWS SQS queue for alertexer.
 Interacts with the DevConsole DB to get data about the `AlertRule` and stores info about triggered events, passed the triggered event to the relevant queue based on the delivery channel.
+- `webhook-queue-handler` is an AWS lambda function (Rust-lang) that listens to the events in the dedicated AWS SQS queue for webhooks.
+Interacts with the DB to store an information about the webhook is sent and what was the response (in order to simplify the webhook debugging)
+- `telegram-queue-handler` is an AWS lambda function (Rust-lang) that listens to the events in the dedicated AWS SQS queue for Telegram.
+Interacts with the DevConsole DB to get the `AlertRule`'s name in order to create a Telegram message
+  > "Alert {name} triggered.
+See {link to NEAR Explorer} for details" Also, stores an information about the message has been sent to the Telegram.

 ## Design concept